Your travel expert

 Target birds: Bicolored Conebill, Sapphire-throated Hummingbird, Panama Flycatcher, White-cheeked Pintail, Northern Scrub-flycatcher, Wattled Jacana, Chestnut-winged Chachalaca, Bronze-brown Cowbird, Sapphire-bellied Hummingbird, Pied Water-Tyrant, White-headed Marsh-Tyrant, Red-rumped Woodpecker, Stripe-backed Wren, Russet-throated Puffbird, White-necked Puffbird, Brown-throated Parakeet, Lilac-tailed Parakeet, Roseate Spoonbill, American Flamingo, Scarlet Ibis, White Ibis, Caribbean Hornero, Pileated Finch, Crested Bobwhite, Blue-crowned Parakeet, Brown-throated Parakeet, Black-crested Antshrike, Scaled Dove, Gray Kingbird, Hooded Tanager, White-fringed Antwren, Northern Scrub-Flycatcher, Yellow Oriole, Bare-eyed Pigeon, Black-crested Antshrike, Pale-eyed Pygmy-tyrant, Glaucous Tanager

-The arid landscapes of northern La Guajira are home to a wide variety of species that are also found in Venezuela.
-In the xerophytic vegetation south of the driest desert in Colombia, we will look for several new species.
-The Los Flamencos National Park and in particular the Pericos and Camarones areas will be our playgrounds today.
-We will walk in the middle of Wayuu Indian territory, amongst beaches, coastal lagoons and scrub forest.
+The arid landscapes of the northern Guajira are home to a wide variety of species also found in neighboring Venezuela.
+In the xerophytic vegetation south of the driest desert in Colombia, we will look for several regional endemics.
+The Los Flamencos National Park, particularly the Pericos and Camarones areas, will be our playground today.
+We will walk through Wayuu Indigenous territory amongst beaches, coastal lagoons, and scrub forests.
 We will then head back to Santa Marta and its semi-arid coastal ecosystems.
-Our day will end near the rainforests.

 Dinner and overnight in Riohacha.